WebChangeDetector/webchangedetector/README.txt

 == Screenshots ==
 1. Show Change Detection: Check the changes before and after updates
 2. Dashboard:  Show the latest change detections and account information
-3. Manual Checks: Select the pages to check and inject CSS for e.g. to hide dynamic content
-4. Manual Checks: Start the pre-update screenshots of the selected pages
-5. Manual Checks: Taking screenshots is in progress
-6. Manual Checks: Make Updates or other changes on the website
-7. Manual Checks: Create post-update screenshots and compare them with the pre-update screenshots
-8. Manual Checks: Overview of all changed pages during the update detection
+3. Auto-update checks: Make all settings for WP auto update checks and select the pages to check
+5. Manual Checks: See all Change detections and their change in percent.
+Set the status for a better overview.
+4. Monitoring: Make all settings for Monitoring and select the pages to check
-9. Change Detections: Overview of all change detections with filter options
+6. Change Detections: Have all change detections in on overview - grouped by monitoring, manual checks or auto update checks
-10. Monitoring: Select pages to check automatically in intervals from 1h up to 24h
-11. Logs: See all screenshots and change detections which were created
+7. Queue: Find all tasks which were done in this overwiew
+8. Settings: Additional settings are listed here.